Sign and Relevance Learning: Implementation of SaR learning on a navigational robot

 \subsection{Reflex sensory inputs}

-The light array consists of 6 symmetrically positioned \acfp{LDR} which are placed underneath the chassis in close proximity of the canvas as in Figure~\cref{fig:1_robot}{A}, labelled $S_{1,2,3}$ on the left and $S_{1^{*},2^{*},3^{*}}$ on the right\footnote{Star sign indicates the symmetrical positioning of an arbitrary sensor with respect to its unmarked counterpart} side of the robot in Figure~\cref{fig:1_robot}{B}.
-Each sensor receives the reflected light from a small portion of the canvas directly underneath.
-This region is referred to as the \acf{FoV} of the sensor, indicated by a dotted circle around sensor $S_{3^{*}}$ in Figure~\cref{fig:1_robot}{B}.
-During navigation, these sensors translate the changes in the intensity of the reflected light into voltage fluctuations.
-As the \acs{FoV} of a sensor transitions from capturing the black path entirely to capturing the white background, it generates a voltage potential within the range of $600-1500[mV]$.
-The \acf{G} value, $G_{i} \text{ or } G_{i^{*}}$, of each sensor is found through a linear mapping of their voltage potentials to the range $[0,256)\in\mathbb{N} $ so as to represent the \acf{GSV} of their respective \acsp{FoV}.
-The \ac{G} value of each sensor is proportional to the presence of the black path in their \acs{FoV} which provides a measure of the vertical alignment of the sensor with respect to the path and thus serves as an indicator for the relative positioning of the robot.
-For example, sensor $S_{1^{*}}$ in Figure~\cref{fig:1_robot}{B} is vertically aligned with the path indicating a slight deviation of the robot to the right, whereas, alignment of sensor $S_{3}$ would indicate a significant deviation to the left.
+The light array comprises of 6 \acfp{LDR} symmetrically positioned underneath the chassis in close proximity to the canvas, as shown in Figure~\ref{fig:fig4SAR_robot}A, labelled $S_{1,2,3}$ on the left and $S_{1^{*},2^{*},3^{*}}$ on the right\footnote{The star sign denotes the symmetrical positioning of a sensor with respect to its unmarked counterpart.} side of the robot, as illustrated in Figure~\ref{fig:fig4SAR_robot}B. Each sensor detects the reflected light from a small portion of the canvas directly underneath it, referred to as the \acf{FoV} of the sensor, as indicated by a dotted circle around sensor $S_{3^{*}}$ in Figure~\ref{fig:fig4SAR_robot}B. During navigation, these sensors convert the changes in the intensity of the reflected light into voltage fluctuations.
+As the \acs{FoV} of a sensor transitions from capturing the black path entirely to capturing the white background, it generates a voltage potential within the range of $(600-1500)[mV]$.
+The \acf{G}, denoted as $G_{i} \text{ or } G_{i^{*}}$ depending on the sensor, is determined by linearly mapping the voltage potentials of each sensor to the range $[0,256)\in\mathbb{N}$, which represents the \acf{GSV} of its corresponding \ac{FoV}.
+The \acl{G} of a sensor is proportional to the presence of a black path in its \ac{FoV}, which provides an indication of the sensor's vertical alignment with respect to the path and serves as an indicator for the robot's relative positioning.
+For instance, in Figure~\ref{fig:fig4SAR_robot}B, sensor $S_{1^{*}}$ is vertically aligned with the path, indicating a slight overall deviation of the robot to the left, whereas the alignment of sensor $S_{3}$ would indicate a significant overall deviation to the right.

-In technical terms, the deviation of the robot from the path is measured through a weighted sum of differences in \ac{G} values of sensor pairs.
-Thus, the experimental value of the \acf{cE}, previously defined in Equation~\ref{eq:cError}, is found as:
+In technical terms, the robot's deviation from the path is quantified by taking a weighted sum of the differences in the \aclp{G} of sensor pairs.
+Therefore, the experimental value of the \acf{cE}, which was previously defined in Equation~\ref{eq:cError}, can be computed as follows:

-where $K_{i}$ is a weighting factor whose magnitude increases linearly with $i$, so as to reflect the degree of deviation.
-Meaning, the farther the active sensor from the centre line the greater the spike in \ac{cE}, indicating a greater deviation.